 Monterey Bay Aquarium Website

-The Monterey Bay Aquarium is located at the west end of Cannery Row.
-To get there from California Highway 1, exit at Munras Avenue.
+The Monterey Bay Aquarium is at the west end of Cannery Row.
+To get there from CA Hwy 1, exit at Munras Avenue.
 Follow the brown signs toward Cannery Row and the aquarium.
 You will find a paid parking lot just uphill from the aquarium on David Avenue.

-During summer months and major holiday periods when the area is very busy, look for signs directing you to parking in downtown for the free WAVE visitor shuttle to the Monterey Bay Aquarium.
+During the summer months and major holidays, the area is very busy.
+If you have trouble finding a parking place, look for signs directing you to parking in downtown for the free WAVE visitor shuttle to the Monterey Bay Aquarium.